Soul food probably gets its name from the mid-1960s, back when the term "soul" was used to describe something distinctly African-American.

 224 Ponce De Leon Ave.
 NE, Atlanta

 Mary Mac's history in Atlanta predates chicken and waffles by about 50 years or so, first opening its Ponce De Leon doors in 1945 to serve made-from-scratch soul food with something general manager Matt Thompson calls an "unprecedented, undisputed, undivided and undersung commitment to bringing world-class southern hospitality to the American people."
 Usually, terms like service and hospitality are (in restaurant-speak) filler marketing language and noise, but in Mary Mac's case, the claim to hospitality greatness may just be true.
-Servers, managers and staff at the Atlanta institution are as friendly as the southern ideal, and "goodwill ambassador" Jo Carter is kept on staff for the sole purpose of giving back rubs to guests.
+Servers, managers and staff at the Atlanta institution are as friendly as the southern ideal, and although "goodwill ambassador" Jo Carter retired in 2017, she regularly visits to give back rubs to guests.
 That is some old school soul stuff.

 180 Northside Drive SW, Atlanta